PragnyaKalvakol/GDP-I-GROUP-4/README.md

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.

+##### Whatis a Topic in Chatbot

+<p>A topic has trigger phrases and conversation nodes.
+Trigger phrases are phrases, keywords, and questions that a user is likely to type that are related to a specific issue.
+Conversation nodes define how a bot should respond to a trigger phrase and what it should do.</p>

 ##### Features of Chatbot

 - 24/7 Customer service